statamic/docs/content/collections/docs/relationships.md

 ## Fieldtypes

-There are 4 primary fieldtypes that manage relationships.
+There are 4 primary fieldtypes used to manage relationships.
 When you use these fieldtypes in your [blueprint](/blueprints), the relationships are automatically resolved on the front-end of your site and you can work directly with the data.

 - [Assets](/fieldtypes/assets)
 - [Entries](/fieldtypes/entries)